RemoteAuthProvider instead.

 Some OAuth providers require additional parameters beyond the standard OAuth2 flow.
 Useextra_authorize_params and extra_token_params to pass provider-specific requirements.
 For example, Auth0 requires an audience parameter to issue JWT tokens instead of opaque tokens:

 resource parameters from MCP clients to upstream providers that support them.
+This is enabled by default via the forward_resource parameter.
+Disable it for providers that reject unknown parameters.

 OAuth Flow